TrellixVulnTeam/ratel-tests_DAVJ/fscq/README.md

 ### Building LFStest from Source:

-Use the following command(s) to download the latest source code of memcached:
+Use the following command(s) to download the latest source code of FSCQ-LFStest:
   ```
     $ git clone https://github.com/ratel-enclave/ratel-tests.git .
   ```